pa-0/TimeLimit-sf-mirror/README.md

 Version:
 --------

-0.9.6
+0.9.7

 In short:
 ---------

 A windowed / full-screen countdown timer.
 Colour and font size changes are used as warnings.
 Progress-bar gives a glance at the time stream.
+A logo can be added.
+The logo can be used as a background as well.

+Three different modes are available:

+- time left;
+- time passed;
+- ordinary clock.

-Useful for time-tracking  of your speech, lecture or presentation.
+Useful for time tracking  of your speech, lecture or presentation.

 Colour / font / time limits can be changed using settings window and hot-keys.
 It's possible to save and restore several configurations.
 The input configuration file may be specified from command-line.

 Available hot-keys:
 -------------------